sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part2.md

 </figure>
 <br>

 Let's plot it.
-This shows us that title is a far more weighty variable than Pclass since the circle is to the far right.
-Title increases the accuracy of the prediction.
+The way to read this plot is by looking at the increasing x-axis.
+Since the Title variable is to the far right, we know that Title is a far more weighty variable than Pclass.

 <figure>
 <a href="/assets/img/2titanic3.jpg"><img src="/assets/img/2titanic3.jpg"></a>